 What Counts as a Liquidating Asset

-Some trust assets are designed to run out.
+Some trust property is designed to run out.
 A patent generates royalties for a fixed term.
 A leasehold produces rent until the lease expires.
-A copyright earns income for a limited period.
-Arizona law calls these "liquidating assets" and provides a specific formula for handling the money they produce.
+Under state law, Arizona calls these "liquidating assets" and provides a specific formula for the trust document to follow.

 A trustee shall allocate to income ten per cent of the receipts from a liquidating asset and the balance to principal.

-A.R.S. § 14-7419(A)The ten-percent-to-income rule reflects a balance between the income beneficiary's need for current distributions and the remainder beneficiary's interest in preserving capital.
+A.R.S. § 14-7419(A)The ten-percent-to-income rule reflects a balance.
+The income beneficiary needs current distributions.
+The remainder beneficiary needs capital preserved.
 As the asset winds down, the bulk of each payment replenishes principal.
+This is how assets are distributed between the two interests.

 What the Statute Includes and Excludes